-U.K. police identify body of slain woman in a case that’s shocked a nation

-Adding to the shock, a Metropolitan Police officer in his 40s has been arrested on suspicion of kidnapping and murder in the case.
-He has previously had posts at Downing Street and the Palace of Westminster.
+British police officer charged with murder in missing woman’s kidnapping and killing

+Police said that a woman in her 30s was arrested at the same time as Couzens on suspicion of assisting an offender, and that she has been released on bail to return to a police station on a date in mid-April.
+Police did not identify her.

+The Metropolitan Police said that Couzens had joined the force in 2018 and that for the past year, his main job was patrolling diplomatic premises, mainly embassies.

+Couzens was also accused of exposing himself in a restaurant in south London three days before Everard went missing.

-The officer was arrested Tuesday, the Metropolitan Police said.
-He was taken to a hospital Thursday after suffering a head injury, which he sustained while alone in his cell, police said.
-He has since been returned to a police station and is being held for further questioning.
+Couzens was arrested Tuesday and later taken to a hospital after suffering a head injury while alone in his cell, police said.
+He was then returned to a police station and was held for further questioning before he we was charged.

-The police officer is also accused of exposing himself in a restaurant in south London three days before Everard went missing.

 “I know that the public feel hurt and angry about what has happened, and those are sentiments that I share personally, and I know my colleagues here at Scotland Yard and across the Met share as well,” said Metropolitan Police Assistant Commissioner Nick Ephgrave, speaking outside Scotland Yard on Friday.
 He confirmed that a body found in the woods near Ashford, a town about 60 miles southeast of London, was that of Everard.